mlibrary/about-publishing/src/content/homepage.md

     * engagement with the expertise of authors and creators through our investments in quality, openness, and innovation;

-    * We contribute to a positive work environment in which our dignity and the dignity of others are valued; and
+    * a positive work environment in which our dignity and the dignity of others are valued; and

     * improvement in the structure and clarity of the processes we employ.
   video: /assets/infographic_no_link.mp4